 Would you like to become the best Scrum Master?
 Join our Advanced Online class

 Would you like to deepen your tactics in great Refinement?
 Join classes like

 Make your team stronger.
-Distribute the workload of testers among time better and become better as a team?
-Understanding cross functional competences and needs will increase while applying Test Driven Development.
+Distribute the workload of testers over time better and become better as a team.
+Understanding cross-functional competencies and needs will increase while applying Test Driven Development.